menor/til/docs/elixir.md

 - We can use pattern matching to check values or extract them
 - If you are not interested in a value you can use the underscore `_` to match anything
 - To concatenate strings we use the `<>` operator, so we can also pattern match strings by doing `"/bear/" <> id = "/bear/1"` `1` will be binded to `id`
+- The cons operator can pattern match the first element of a list and the rest of them like this `[head | tail] = [1, 2, 3, 4, 5]` then `head`  will have the value `1` and tails will have `[2, 3, 4, 5]`
+- We can continue calling it until there's only one value left, then the head will be the value, and tail will be an empty list

 ## Error Handling
 - Many methods in elixir return an tuple with two o rmore elements, the first one being `:ok` or `:err` we can then pattern match on those to handle errors: